roboconf/roboconf.github.io/en/developer-guide/life-cycle.md

 the root instance will go into the **problem** state.
 If a heart beat arrives, it will go back into the **deployed - started** state.

+> If a root instance is in the **PROBLEM** state, it means either that the agent encountered a
+> problem, that the VM has network issues, or that the messaging server had a problem.
+It does not
+> mean application parts do not work.

 Another difference of root instances is that they do not reach the **deployed - stopped** state.
 They are either deployed and started, or not deployed.
-They can go through all the intermediate states.
+They cannot go through the intermediate states.

 Let's now illustrate the life cycle of an instance with an example.
 We will take the LAMP example (Apache load balancer, Tomcat and MySQL).
 We will focus on the Tomcat server.